 IIT Delhi Mechanical Engineering Faculty

-Mechanical Engineering at IIT Delhi is designed to address modern challenges through the integration of engineering, sustainability, and automation.
+IIT Delhi's Mechanical Engineering is designed to address modern challenges through the integration of engineering, sustainability, and automation.
 Faculty members in this department are highly regarded for their work in areas such as Robotics, Mechatronics, and Advanced Manufacturing.
-The faculty members at IIT Delhi's Department of Mechanical Engineering are a group of highly experienced professors, associate professors, and assistant professors.
-A few insights for top faculty at the department are given in the table below:
+The faculty members of the Department of Mechanical Engineering are a group of highly experienced professors, associate professors, and assistant professors.
+Insights for top faculty at the department are provided below:

 Faculty Name & Title